Family

 My paternal grandfather had been an instrument repairer in the RAF.
 He later worked as a Linotype setter for the Daily Express on Fleet Street, London.

-My dad’s stepmother had been in the Women’s Royal Naval Service.
+My dad’s stepmother had been in the Women’s Royal Naval Service during the war.

 My dad’s natural mother had also been part of the war effort but I don’t know in what capacity.